genesis-community/governance/CHARTER.md

     1. coordinating the direction of the Project;

-    2. stablishing any project policies, including for the addition and removal of Maintainers and documenting any requirements for official project releases;
+    2. establishing any project policies, including for the addition and removal of Maintainers and documenting any requirements for official project releases;